phetsims/natural-selection/doc/implementation-notes.md

 Terms that are specific to the implementation:

 * An _organism_ is a living thing.
-It includes bunneis, wolves, and shrubs.
+It includes bunnies, wolves, and shrubs.
 * The _environment_ is the part of the UI where bunnies hop around, and it can be switched between "equator" and "arctic".
 * A _simulation mode_ (or _mode_) determines what UI components are available.
 See `SimulationMode`.
 * A _sprite_ is a high-performance way of drawing an organism, using the scenery `Sprites` API.